Medical Student Benefits

 SAEM has a specific mission to advance academic Emergency Medicine.
 Because of this, we have a stronger research focus than the American College of Emergency Physicians (ACEP), who has a broader mission to advocate for all of Emergency Medicine in general.
 While SAEM has a similar teaching/education focus as the Council of Emergency Medicine Directors (CORD), the academic mission is not limited to residents, and extends to medical students as well as fellows, junior faculty, and any physician in pursuit of career development.

-SAEM is a source of mentorship, which has been shown to be one of the most important factors for successful academic careers.
+SAEM is a source of mentorship, which has shown to be one of the most important factors for successful academic careers.
 Mentorship opportunities are available in-person during SAEM’s Annual Meeting and virtually through SAEM’s many committees and interest groups.
 SAEM is also working to develop an electronic Mentorship Database for all SAEM members.

 It is never too early to join.
-Even as a first year medical student, there are significant benefits to SAEM membership, including access to publications and resources, participation in the Annual Meeting, and a chance to become involved in committees, Academies, and other SAEM groups.
+Even as a first-year medical student, there are significant benefits to SAEM membership, including access to publications and resources, participation in the Annual Meeting, and a chance to become involved in committees, Academies, and other SAEM groups.
 If you are a senior medical student who has already chosen Emergency Medicine as a specialty, then your involvement is even more crucial: you can advocate for your fellow students and get exposure to EM leaders and advisors who can help you decide if an academic career is right for you.

 First, see if your local Emergency Medicine interest group, advisor, or institution is able to obtain discounted membership for medical students.
 To become a SAEM member, register here.

 Want to Get Involved in SAEM During Medical School?